 Commerce

 They claim to be the largest poker casino in the world.
 I’m not sure if that’s true but it certainly is the largest in LA.
 It takes a long time to get table-side food so be patient.
-They also have a hotel there in case you get tired, and they have big tournaments once in a while.
+They also have a hotel there in case you get tired, and they have the biggest poker tournaments in LA during the year (LAPC).
+You can also have your home game here by making reservations for your own table.
+If you want poker action 24/7, at almost any level, come here.

 6131 Telegraph Rd.